An Easy Way to Help Our Work with Your IRA

 Daniel: I was thrilled to discover that I could transfer money from my IRA to charity without paying any federal income tax.
 The fact that my gift qualified for my required minimum distribution amount was an added bonus!

 Is an IRA rollover right for you?

-Individuals age 70½ and older must take "required minimum distributions" from their IRA each year.
+Individuals age 70½ and older may make gifts directly from their IRA to a qualified charity.
+Individuals age 72 and older must take "required minimum distributions" from their IRA each year.
 With the IRA charitable rollover, these individuals can transfer up to $100,000 per year directly to charity and it satisfies the required minimum distribution.

 Have you calculated what your IRA required minimum distribution will be this year and how it will affect your taxes?
 If you have questions about how you can benefit from an IRA rollover, please feel free to contact us.